 Once the Google Cloud side is ready, the local environment connects it all.

-.env– holds your Google credentials path.config.yaml– defines project details like processor ID, output folder, and cost per page.
+.env– holds your local credentials path or environment-specific settings.config.yaml– defines project details like processor ID, output folder, and the price assumption used for estimates.

 Example: